MatrixMZ/JavaScript-Canvas-Game/README.md

 # Asteroids JavaScript-Canvas-Game
 This game has been created for the purpose of assignment from the Programming for the Web module.
-This game includes plain JavaScript files with objects, usability of canvas and connection with database (PostgreeSQL) by PHP files.
+This game includes plain JavaScript files with game, HTML files, CSS files, usability of canvas and connection with database (PostgreeSQL) by PHP files.

 ## What is included?
 The canvas game includes improvements such as: